kevinknowscs/ProgrammingPractice/README.md

     * Example: I can see I'm going to need to examine every input, so I know the fastest solution is at least O(n)
   * How can it be faster?
 In other words, how can you avoid examining every possible permutation of input data?
     * Can you sort or reorganize the input data to make searching faster?
-    * This could at least get you to O(n log[n]) fairly easily, but that still might not be the best solution
-    * Can you use information about the input data to avoid looking at all permutations
+    * Is there something about the nature of input data as it relates to the output that can be exploited to avoid looking at all permutations
-    * Can you use a creative search direction (left-to-right only, right-to-left only, move in from each edge, spiral out from the middle, etc)
+    * Can you use a creative search direction (left-to-right only, right-to-left only, move in from each edge, spiral out from the middle, dovetail down from the corner, etc)
     * Can you use lookup tables somehow?
     * Can you pre-compute the answer, then subtract off input values to reach the final solution?
   * Algorithmic Methods to consider for a faster solution